 Gooseberries bear fruit on one-, two-, and three-year-old canes.
 The goal of pruning is to have three to four strong canes of each age on the plant and let an equal number of new canes grow every summer.

-If you accidentally cut out too many canes, or the wrong ones, don’t worry, a gooseberries are vigorous growers and forgiving and with proper care, they will bounce back the next year.
+If you accidentally cut out too many canes, or the wrong ones, don’t worry, Gooseberries are vigorous growers and with proper care, they will bounce back the next year.

 Propagating Gooseberry Plants

 You can easily propagate gooseberries by tip layering.
 Bury the tip of a cane in the soil and secure it with a rock.
 Once it has grown some strong roots, which can take up to one year, you can sever it from the mother plant and transplant it in a new location.